docker/docs/docker-cloud/apps/triggers.md

 ## Create a trigger

-1. Click the name of the service you want to create a trigger for
+1. Click the name of the service you want to create a trigger for.
 2. Go to the detail page and scroll down to the **Triggers** section.

     ![](images/triggers-tab-blank.png)